lvzt/Mens-toilet-interactive-device-project-EN/README.md

 ### v.
 Repeat for secondary use cases

-We have analyzed primary use cases.
-Secondary use cases, such as the system is overused or malfunctioning shall be analyzed and added in the table.
+We have analysed primary use cases.
+Secondary use cases, such as the system is overused or malfunctioning shall be analysed and added in the table.

 | Use case | Priority |
 | --- | --- |